Upper Valley Everyone Eats

 Weathersfield Food Shelf, Weathersfield

 We encourage additional Vermont community food sites to contact us to join the project and share locally produced meals with their patrons.

 Can more restaurants join the project?
 (YES!)

-We encourage Vermont restaurants interested in joining the project to email us right away.
+As of November 2, we are waiting to hear whether the program will be extended beyond December 14.
+We may be able to add more restaurants if so, please email us right away.
 The Vermont Everyone Eats funding is intended to help Vermont restaurants impacted by COVID-19, so we want to involve as many restaurants as we can.
 Here are some starting basics of how the program works for restaurants:

 - For this program “restaurants” can be brick and mortar, food trucks/carts, caterers, or any other food service provider that pays Vermont Meals Tax, but the meals will not be taxed.

 - Upper Valley Everyone Eats pays $10 per meal, and restaurants do not pay meals tax on those meals.
 At least 10% of the meal ingredients, by value, must be sourced from Vermont farms and food businesses.
 Restaurants cover all costs of meal preparation, packaging, staffing, etc.